AGalabov/advent-of-code/2021/README.md

 # Purpose

-This year I decided to take on the [Advent of Code 2021](https://adventofcode.com/) challenge.
-Throughout the event I intend to use multiple languages, but primarily Typescript and C++, to go through the journey of obtaining all 50 start and saving Christmas.
+In 2021 I decided to take on the [Advent of Code 2021](https://adventofcode.com/2021) challenge.
+Since this was my first year, I used primarily my strongest language - Typescript.

 # Solutions